 The iRobot Roomba j9+ is a premium robot vacuum.
 It's effectively an improved iRobot Roomba j7, with a slightly more powerful suction motor, a higher capacity battery, and a 'Dirt Detective' system, allowing the vacuum to prioritize cleaning areas with a heavier degree of soiling.
 Beyond that, it shares much with the j7+, including its self-empty capability, which allows it to transfer debris from its internal dustbin into a dirtbag inside its docking station, and its 'PrecisionVision' RGB camera-based navigation and real-time hazard recognition system that lets the vacuum spot, identify, and avoid hazards like pet waste or electrical cords in real-time.

-The iRobot Roomba j9+ is a good option for pet owners, with a few caveats.
+The iRobot Roomba j9+ is an okay option for pet owners, with a few caveats.
 It offers good hair pickup on a variety of surfaces, and its twin rubber brushrolls are a cinch to clean.
 That said, its Dirt Detective system is more of a hindrance than a help, cutting power as soon as it registers an area as being clean, meaning that some hair can get stuck in its cleaning head instead of being sucked into its dustbin.
-This variant of the j9+ also lacks a mopping system to deal with any mud or dirt that can be tracked in from outdoors.
+This variant of the j9+ also lacks a mopping system to deal with any mud or dirt that gets tracked in from outdoors.
 On the upside, it operates very quietly, which is great if your pet is sensitive to loud noises.

 There's only one variant of the iRobot Roomba j9+.
 You can see its label here.